Tasks

 Upon loading the XML file, the Tasks Browser constructs the process tree and the dialogs for the individual tasks.

 Another component of the process is the Python files that contain all callback functions that are called by the different tasks defined in the XML file.
-These functions can be commands that execute a specific task, commands that are applied before or after the tasks, and so on.
+These functions can be commands that execute a specific task, commands that are applied by the tasks (even before or after them), and so on.
 The information defined in the XML file can be changed during run time by the Task Manager Python APIs (hw.taskmanager module).
 All commands can also be executed by Python APIs.

 See the Task Manager topic in the API, References Guides for more information.